-- The reporter has a reasonable basis to believe that the subject physician is or has been impaired by, dependent upon or misusing alcohol or drugs such that a report could be required under M.G.L. c.
-112 §5F, and is not otherwise in violation of M.G.L. c.
-112 §5 or 243 CMR 1.00-3.00.
+1.Reasonable Basis to Believe Impairment.
+The reporter has a reasonable basis to believe that the physician is or has been impaired by, dependent upon or misusing alcohol or drugs such that a report could be required under M.G.L. c.
+112, § 5F, and that the physician has not violated any other Board statute or regulation as set forth in M.G.L. c.
+112, § 5 or 243 CMR 1.00 through 3.00; and

-- The drug or alcohol program requires as a condition of the subject physician's participation that the subject physician consent, pursuant to 42 CFR Part 2, to disclosure of relevant information to the Board, under any of the following conditions:
+2. The drug or alcohol program requires as a condition of the physician's participation that the physician consent, pursuant to 42 CFR 1, subpart A, part 2, subsection C, to disclosure of relevant information to the Board, under any of the following conditions:

-- If the subject physician fails to correct, within a reasonable period of time, a failure to provide documentation of his continuing freedom from chemical dependence.
+a.
+If the physician fails to correct, within a reasonable period of time, a failure to provide documentation of his or her continuing freedom from unauthorized substance use;

-- If the subject physician is known by the program to be in a state of chemical dependence, or if the subject physician is in a state of chemical dependence, or if the subject physician is in a state of chemical dependence after signing her contract with the program.
+b.
+If the physician is known by the program to be in a state of unauthorized substance use, or if the physician is in a state of unauthorized substance use after signing his or her contract with the program;

-- The drug or alcohol program requires that the subject physician consent to confirmation to the reporter, pursuant to 42 CFR Part 2, that the subject physician is participating in the program, to the extent that the reporter needs such confirmation pursuant to 243 CMR 2.07(23)(b).
+- The drug or alcohol program requires that the physician consent to confirmation to the reporter, pursuant to federal regulations, that the physician is participating in the program, to the extent that the reporter needs such confirmation pursuant to 243 CMR 2.07(23)(c).